 Stonehill College has completed three solar installations, which include a 15 acre field and two storage building roofs at the David Ames Clock Farm.
 The two roof installations became operational in February 2014, and the field came on-line the following summer.
 This field is the 11th (tied) largest solar installation on a college campus nationwide and the largest on a New England college campus.

 The 3 installations have a combined 9,625 panels with a production of 3.384 million kWh (kilowatt-hours) per year.
 This covers 20% of Stonehill’s annual electrical consumption, which is currently 16 million kWh.
 The field is expected to save the College over $185,000 per year or an estimated $3.2 million over the course of a 15-year contract with New Jersey-based Marina Energy.

 Solect Energy of Hopkinton, MA, the leading commercial solar energy project developer in the state, built the 15-acre solar field while the entire project was overseen by Power Management, Inc., an energy consulting firm which manages over 15,000 commercial and industrial utility meters throughout North America.

-During the May 7th celebration, special thanks were given to not only our great project partners and neighbors, but especially to our students who saw the potential for solar energy on campus and argued persuasively for the College to explore that option back in the fall of 2010.
+During the celebration held in May 2014, special thanks were given to not only our great project partners and neighbors, but especially to our students who saw the potential for solar energy on campus and argued persuasively for the College to explore that option back in the fall of 2010.